 06 of 14

 If you love moist, chocolate brownies, you're sure to adore these tiny brownie bites (and will feel less guilty when eating one!).
 Easy to make using mini muffin pans, these treats become crispy on the outside and moist on the inside, just the way brownies are meant to be.
-The best part is you can use any brownie recipe to create these bite-size pieces of chocolate heaven.
+The best part is you can use any brownie recipe to create these bite-sized pieces of chocolate heaven.
 You can also spruce them up for serving by adding candy toppings, whipped cream, or chocolate sauce.

 07 of 14

 As fun and delicious to eat as their name is to say, chi chi dango mochi is a Japanese dessert treat that is hugely popular in Japan and Hawaii, especially among children.
 This sweet and pillowy soft mini dessert is made of rice that's sweetened with sugar and coconut milk, made pink with a few drops of red food coloring, and then baked in the oven.
-The result is a moist and sticky, candy-colored treat that's sweet, a little exotic, and super fun to share!
+The result is a moist and sticky, candy-colored treat that's sweet, a little unusual, and super fun to share.

 08 of 14

 Caramel apples are a fall favorite but sometimes a large apple coated in rich caramel is just too tricky and too much to eat.
 This recipe is a grown-up way to serve this classic autumn season dessert, for all your fall parties and gatherings.

 The fun new twist in this recipe is the serving size.
 You simply use a melon baller to scoop out balls of fruit from large, full-sized apples; then, skewer the fruit, dip each mini apple in caramel, and finish with melted chocolate and your favorite candy or nut coating.Continue to 9 of 14 below.